mathmotta/aws-playground/README.md

-# aws-playground
+# AWS Playground

-A playground with experiments and lots of information about containerization and the use of containers on AWS
+This project's goal is to be a repository of test files and information on containerization and using containers on AWS(Amazon Web Services)

+It can be used by anyone who wishes to understand more about containers as well as provide multiple file samples.

+# Summary